Batiste32/mapper/README.md

 ### Intelligent Batching

-- Automatically clusters points when over 60 locations are passed
+- Automatically clusters points when over 30 locations are passed
 - Prevents API request overload while preserving geographic locality

 ### Interactive Mapping

-- Uses [Folium](https://python-visualization.github.io/folium/) to generate route maps
+- Uses Leaflet to display the resulting path on an interactive map
-- Arrows on the route using animated `AntPath`
+- Path animated using `AntPath`
-- Start point highlighted in green
+- Start point highlighted in red
-- Other markers colored in a green-to-blue gradient to visualize visit order
+- Other markers colored in blue
+- Markers are interactive, allowing the user to view the informations for each profile

 ### API Endpoint